cryostatio/cryostat-legacy/HTTP_API.md

     `recordingName` - The name of the recording to get the report for.

     ###### response
-    `200` - The body is the requested report.
+    `200` - The body is the requested report, as an HTML document.

     `401` - User authentication failed.
 The body is an error message.